Meet Charles Mobbs, PhD, of Team Gilga-Med: the Winner of the Mount Sinai Pitch Challenge 2021May 06, 2021

 MSIP: How has Gilga-Med progressed since last year’s Pitch Challenge?

-Mobbs: Since last year, patent applications were filed for novel compounds — one of them, for Alzheimer’s treatment, is the subject of Gilga-Med’s Pitch Challenge presentation for 2021.
+Mobbs: Since last year, patent applications were filed for novel compounds — one of them, for Alzheimer’s treatment, was the subject of Gilga-Med’s Pitch Challenge presentation for 2021.
 Gilga-Med has now been formally incorporated, applied for SBIR/STTR funding, found a CEO to run the company, and is currently fundraising.

 MSIP: Why did you get started with MSIP’s entrepreneurial series?